Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ## Types of Annotations

-Annotations can be one of four basic types:
+Annotations can be one of four types:

 * Text (Character Limit = 256)
 * Integer